patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/switch/switch.md

 3. **Switch without label:** Indicates the state of a switch with a checkmark inside the switch itself, used in place of a switch label
 4. **Switch with label and checkmark:** Indicates the state of a switch with a checkmark inside the switch itself and label with additional message

-Both switch types display their state (on or off) through different methods and locations.
+All switch types display their state (on or off) through different methods and locations.
 A basic switch communicates its state with an exterior switch label added to its right, while a switch without a label uses a checkmark to communicate its state from inside the switch itself.

 **General guidelines**